elrincondeldev/Pixel-Art---Front-End/README.md

 # Pixel Art - HackAfor

-This is a pixel art created from scratch using React Vite, TailwindCSS, NodeJs, Express, MariaDB, and AWS.
+This is an online pixel art, basically a game where you can place pixels and create art with other people.

 ## Table of contents